cccttt10/my-site/content/blog/bss-language-design/index.md

 ## Motivation

 BSS is a stylesheet language that is compiled to CSS by our compiler.
 It is a superset of CSS.
-It allows front-end developers to use nested style rules, variables, functions, control flow, mathematical operations, string operations, logical operations and inheritance, features that are take for granted in programming languages but are unfortunately not available in CSS.
+It allows front-end developers to write CSS with **nested style rules, variables, functions, control flow, mathematical operations and inheritance**, features that are take for granted in programming languages but are unfortunately not available in CSS.
 These features have rich expressive power while allowing front-end developers to write more modular and maintainable CSS code.

 Note that the compiler we implement will not attempt to parse CSS (this would be overly ambitious and not necessary).
 It will only parse BSS language features and compile them into CSS.